GitHubKing23/ironthrivebeta/README.md

 localStorage, so no server or backend setup is required.

 The `docs/affiliates_cms.patch` file contains the full diff introducing the Affiliate CMS and aesthetic improvements, while `docs/wireframe.md` provides a high-level diagram of the current layout.

+## Managing Blog Posts

+Blog articles live in `src/pages/Blog.js` as an array of post objects.
+Each post includes an `id`, `title`, `summary`, and `fullContent` field.
+Simply edit this file and add a new object to the array to publish a new article.
+Reload the development server to see your changes.

+## Managing Affiliate Products

+Use the **Admin** link in the navigation bar (path `/affiliate-cms`) to open the Affiliate CMS.
+Fill out the form to add a product name, image URL, description, and purchase link.
+Items are saved in your browser's `localStorage` and will appear on the Affiliates page.
+You can remove an entry by clicking its **Delete** button or by clearing browser storage.